Forging the Way: TAMEST Member Profile of Nancy W. Dickey, M.D. (NAM)

 Nancy W. Dickey, M.D.
 (NAM), credits early exposure to the health care environment as a nurse’s aide in high school and a desire to prove wrong those who said she couldn’t become a doctor for pushing her toward her dreams.
 Born in South Dakota, Dr. Dickey married a Texan and has dedicated her career to the issues of rural health and team science in Texas.

 President Emeritus of the Texas A&M Health Science Center and Executive Director of Texas A&M’s Rural and Community Health Institute, Dr. Dickey was the first woman, and (at the time) youngest individual, to be elected president of the American Medical Association (AMA) at the age of just 47.
-Dr. Dickey is a member of TAMEST and will chair the TAMEST 2021 Annual Conference: Forward Texas—Community Health and Well-Being on January 12–14, 2021, in San Antonio.
+Dr. Dickey is a member of TAMEST and will chair the TAMEST 2022 Annual Conference: Forward Texas on January 11–13, 2022, in San Antonio.

-Why are you leading the TAMEST 2021 Conference: Forward Texas—Community Health and Well-Being?
+Why are you leading the TAMEST 2022 Conference: Forward Texas?

 I am attracted to [the] breadth of this topic and the opportunity to examine a very hot issue from such a wide variety of perspectives.
 It is my hope that we can approach topics ranging from health care, infrastructure and education with new eyes and thus come up with new solutions.
 Being able to take advantage of the wide scope of community health and well-being will enable the diverse group that makes up TAMEST to participate in the sharing of those perspectives across what can at times become siloed approaches to common problems.